Savoia-Marchetti SM.79 Sparviero: Malta

 SM.79 attacking a convoy heading for Malta.

 The SM.79 began to lose its reputation for invulnerability when RAF Gloster Gladiators and Hawker Hurricanes were encountered over the fortress-island Malta, at the centre of the Mediterranean, in June 1940.
 The first of many Sparvieros shot down over Malta fell on 22 June.
-That day, Sparviero M.M.22068 of 216^{a} Squadriglia, piloted by Tenente Francesco Solimene, took off at 18.15 to reconnoitre intended bombing targets on the island.
+That day, Sparviero M.M.22068 of 216^{a} Squadriglia, piloted by Tenente Francesco Solimene, took off at 18.15 to reconnoitre bombing targets on the island.
 Two Gladiators were scrambled, one piloted by Flt Lt George Burges.
 Over Sliema and Valletta Burges attacked the Sparviero from superior height, shooting off the port engine.
 The SM.79 caught fire and crashed in the sea off Kalafrana.
 The pilot, Solimene, and1° Aviere Armiere Torrisi were rescued from the sea, but the other four crew members were lost.

 A Sparviero had the dubious honour of being the first aircraft to fall on Maltese soil during the Second World War: on 10 July 1940, an estimated twenty SM.79s without escort arrived to bomb the dockyard, Manoel Island, Tarxien and Żabbar.
-They were attacked by British Gladiators; during the ensuing engagement, one bomber, piloted by Sottotenente Felice Filippi from 195^{a} Squadriglia, 90° Gruppo, 30° Stormo Bombardamento Terrestre, came down in flames just behind the Knight's watchtower east of Fort San Leonardo.
+They were attacked by Gladiator fighters; during the engagement, one bomber, piloted by Sottotenente Felice Filippi from 195^{a} Squadriglia, 90° Gruppo, 30° Stormo Bombardamento Terrestre, came down in flames just behind the Knight's watchtower east of Fort San Leonardo.
 The air victory was credited to Flying Officer Frederick Taylor.
-At least one Italian bailed out, but his parachute was on fire and he did not survive.
+At least one Italian bailed out, but his parachute was on fire and he was killed.